-It is also a tremendous overhead microphone for drums, aside from the kick drum.
-Let’s not forget drums, and let us look at other possibilities.
+Aside from the kick drum, it is also a tremendous overhead microphone for drums.
+Let’s remember drums, and let us look at other possibilities.
 Is it possible?

 A high SPL is essential for use with a microphone close to the guitar or bass speaker cabinets.
 This is an area that it excels in.
-Some prefer to place a microphone in front of a cabinet rather than directly to the desk.
+Some people like to put a microphone in front of a closet instead of on the desk.
 For this, a good SPL is required.
 This is a good option.

 Return to the Vocals

 A good microphone for live vocals is the essential thing in a studio.
-While all sounds are essential, it’s hard to argue with that statement – unless vocals are your only option.
+While all sounds are essential, it’s easier to argue with that statement if vocals are your only option.

 The Samson Audio has been a great studio mic.
 It can produce good results on stage, but it is best when used in the studio.